 Once you know the vibe of your trip, you can start looking at where to stay.

-Here’s our system: before we look at a single listing, we decide on one non-negotiable feature we need in the room.
+Here’s our booking system: before we look at a single listing, we decide on one non-negotiable feature we need in the room.

+Of course, pay attention to red flags like cleanliness issues or safety concerns.
 But a guest who leaves 2 stars because the lights were too dim or the decor wasn’t contemporary enough?
-That’s not something I’d let sway my decision.
+That’s not something I’d let change my decision.

 Figure Out Your Transportation